-The MAP for the site is 646mm based on a recent regional and regression analysis performed by SRK using the nearby meteorological stations from Environment Climate Change Canada (ECCC).
-An estimate of the 2017 MAP was estimated to be 503 mm based on the annual precipitation recorded at the Watson airport.
+The MAP for the site is 646 mm based on a recent regional and regression analysis performed by SRK using the nearby meteorological stations from Environment and Climate Change Canada (ECCC).
+An estimate of the 2018 annual precipitation was calculated to be 356 mm based on the 2018 annual precipitation recorded at the Watson Lake airport.

-The mean annual lake evaporation for the site is estimated at 483 mm.
+The mean annual lake evaporation for the site remains unchanged at the estimated 483 mm.